What Causes Crawl Space Problems?Crawl Space Articles - JES Explains...

 Moisture problems, house settlement and poor construction can all create crawl space problems.

 Crawl space moisture can be the source of many of your wet crawl space issues, including that moldy crawl space smell.
 As the water in your crawl space evaporates it rises, going through your insulation, floor and through the rest of your home – creating a trail of destruction.
-Humidity problems are caused by:
+Moisture and humidity problems are caused by:

-The exposed dirt in your crawl space absorbs the moisture let in by your vented crawl space.
-As the damp soil dries, it rises through your house, changing the relative humidity inside your home – contributing to your high energy bill.
+Exposed dirt in your crawl space absorbs moisture open crawl space vents allow inside.
+As damp soil dries, it rises through your house, changing relative humidity inside your home, contributing to high energy bills.

-The rainy season and a humid summer can wreak havoc on your crawl space.
-If your crawl space leaks then that water will eventually evaporate, rising through your home and creating problems like wet insulation, a moldy crawl space or dust mites.
+The rainy season & a humid summer can wreak havoc on your crawl space.
+If your crawl space leaks then that water will eventually evaporate, rising through your home & create problems like wet insulation & crawl space mold.

 Your home’s crawl space problems can also be caused by your house settling.
 A house will settle when the soil it’s built on can no longer support the weight of the house.
 Aside from poor soil preparation, moisture is the biggest player in how the soil acts around your foundation.
 The soil surrounding your crawl space foundation can be effected by:

-If your home doesn't have a drainage system in place, then all of the water that flows out of your gutters – or off of your roof – will land near your foundation.
-That water will force the soil to expand and it will push against your crawl space foundation, forcing water in and creating cracks.
+If your home doesn’t have a drainage system in place, then all the water that flows out of your gutters or roof will land near your foundation.
+That water forces the soil to expand & will push against your crawl space foundation, forcing water in & creating cracks.

-While Spring showers are great for your flowers and landscaping, they can create problems for you home's crawl space.
-The extra moisture forces the soil to expand and press against your crawl space foundation, eventually causing cracks.
+Spring showers are great for your flowers & landscaping, but create problems for your crawl space.
+Extra moisture forces the soil to expand & press against your crawl space foundation, eventually causing cracks.

 Most of us think about the damage to the inside of our home when we find a plumbing leak.
-But those problems can spread to your crawl space.
-Cracks in pipes or water lines leading to your home can not only create a mess out of your lawn but can also harm your foundation, and create water damage in your crawl space.
+Those problems spread to your crawl space.
+Cracks in pipes or water lines leading to your home create a mess out of your lawn but can also harm your foundation, & create water damage in your crawl space.